Stew Barber

 Stewart Clair Barber (June 14, 1939 – June 11, 2025) was an American professional football player who was an offensive tackle for the Buffalo Bills of the American Football League (AFL).
+He was twice named first-team All-AFL and was chosen to play in five consecutive AFL All-Star Games.
+He was on two AFL championship teams.
 He was later an executive for the Bills in the National Football League (NFL).
 He played college football for the Penn State Nittany Lions.